Podcast

 Human Trafficking: Awareness, Identification, and Intervention

-A focused BLS course on human trafficking, covering essential EMS operations and safety concepts for field-ready providers.
+A focused course on human trafficking, covering essential EMS operations and safety concepts for field-ready providers.

 What You'll Learn